Herniated Disc Lower Back Treatment Q&A

 Herniated discs are very common in people from their 30’s to 40’s and older.
 These age ranges are slightly more at risk if they are involved in strenuous physical activity.
 Lumbar disc herniation is the most common cause of lower back pain associated with leg pain, and more often than neck disc herniation.

 If you have any of the listed signs or symptoms of disc herniation, contact OmniSpine Pain Management today.
 Dr. Morchower specializes in pain management for herniated discs and can examine, diagnose and create a customized pain management plan for you to help you feel pain free again.
-With three locations to choose from in Frisco/Plano, Mesquite and DeSoto, we are conveniently located.
 OmniSpine Pain Management Centers are open Monday to Friday from 8:00 AM to 5:00 PM.
-We serve patients from Mesquite TX, Frisco TX, Desoto TX, Dallas TX, Plano TX, Garland TX, Forney TX, Cedar Hill TX, and Denton TX.
+You can visit us at our clinics located in Frisco, Sunnyvale, TX, and Mesquite, TX.
+We serve patients from Dallas TX, Frisco TX, Mesquite TX, Sunnyvale TX, Plano TX, Garland TX, Forney TX, Cedar Hill TX, Denton TX, Balch Springs TX, and surrounding areas.